Rate Holds

 Pre-Approval = Rate Hold

-Rate Hold is an insurance policy, a worse case (rate) scenario protection for 120 days.
+A Rate Hold is an insurance policy — a worse case (rate) scenario protection — valid for 120 days.

 Those lenders that do offer rate holds do NOT offer their best rates.
 Why?